aridoza/foundational-java/Concurrency/concurrency2.md

 ExecutorService executor = Executors.newCachedThreadPool()
 ```

 One place you might want to use a cached thread pool would be for UI events.
-UI frameworks like Swing, for building a Java-based web-browser dom, will normally have a single event thread controlling all of its UI rendering, such as displaying mouse overs when hovering over buttons, or displaying typed keys on keyboard entry.
+UI frameworks such as Swing (for building a Java-based web-browser DOM) will normally have a single event thread controlling all of its UI rendering, such as displaying mouse-overs when hovering over buttons, or displaying typed keys on keyboard entry.

-You want to avoid using the event thread for anything else, and so whenever it needs to do some work that might cause it to delay, it should delegate to another thread.
-For such cases, a cached thread pool would be in order, because the threads are short lived, and you don't generally want to impose arbitrary limits on the number of them, because you want all of your rendering to happen quickly
+You want to avoid using the event thread for anything else, so whenever it needs to do some work that might cause it to delay, it should delegate to another thread.
+For such cases, a cached thread pool would be in order, because the threads are short-lived, and you don't generally want to impose arbitrary limits on the number of them; you want all of your rendering to happen quickly.

 ### Futures